-- a) his model in flight or in the process of being launched collides with another model in flight, or with a model in the process of being launched. - b) his model in flight or in the process of being launched collides with another competitor's towline. - c) the competitor's towline is hit by another model in flight or in the process of being launched. - d) the attempt has not been judged by the official time-keepers. - e) his attempt was hindered or aborted by an unexpected event, not within his control.
-Crossed lines are not considered as reason for re-flight.
+- a) his model in flight or in the process of being launched collides with a model in the process of being launched. - b) his model in flight or in the process of being launched collides with another competitor's towline. - c) the competitor's towline is hit by another model in the process of being launched. - d) the attempt has not been judged by the official time-keepers.